PepperDash/epi-crestron-nvx/README.md

 ## Installation

 Navigate to the BUILDS folder in the repository.
 Place the .cplz file into the Plugins folder for Essentials and reset the application.
+__IMPORTANT:__ The name property in the Esssentials Device config is what the actual NVX device will be named.
+This value must not contain any spaces or special characters.

 ## Join Map